-The Secretary Otsuka Pakistan Limited.
-30-B S.M.C.H.
-Society, Please quote Folio No. Off Shahrah-e-Faisal, Karachi - 74400.
-I/We..... of......Being a member of Otsuka Pakistan Limited here by appoint..... of...... or failing him / her..... of...... as my/our proxy in my/our absence to attend and vote for me/us and on my/our behalf at the Thirty-first Annual General Meeting of the Compnay to be held on Tuesday, October 22, 2019 and at any adjournent thereof.
-Signed by the said..... in the presence of.....
-Signature on Revenue stamp of appropriate value Witness (Signature should agree with the SPECIMEN signature registered with the Company)
+The Secretary Otsuka Pakistan Limited, 30-B S.M.C.H.
+Society, Off Shahrah-e-Faisal, Karachi - 74400.
+Please quote Folio No. I/We of of Otsuka Pakistan Limited here by appoint Being a member of or failing him / her of as my/our proxy in my/our absence to attend and vote for me/u Thirty-first Annual General Meeting of the Compnay to be held o and at any adjournent thereof. - As witness my hand this day of Signed by the said in the presence of Signature on Revenue stamp of appropriate value Witness (Signature should agree with the SPECIMEN signature registered with the Company)